clundstedt225/Facing-Worlds-Remake/README.md

 # Facing-Worlds-Remake
 A remake of the facing worlds map from unreal tournament 99 in the Unity game engine

 This project was a creative exercise to learn more about enemy AI and behaviour trees.
 I chose to recreate one of my favorite FPS maps and emualate the team deathmatch game mode.
-For the design I went for a retro 3D game asthetic.
+For the design I went for a retro 3D game inspired asthetic.

 ## 	:world_map: Project Navigation